sainikhilp/sainikhilp/README.md

 ## Projects
+The full code for these projects is available in the pinned repositories below for a detailed view of the implementation.
 - **studymate-rag-chatbot**<br>
   A Retrieval-Augmented Generation (RAG) chatbot that answers questions about course material the syllabus and textbook using OpenAI embeddings, FAISS vector search, and GPT-4o mini.
 Includes a full evaluation pipeline comparing three OpenAI models.
 - **movielens-dbt-elt-pipeline**